jnanjekye/python_blogs/how_to_deploy_python_app_to_kubernetes.md

 # Running a python Application on Kubernetes

 Kubernetes is an opensource platform that features deployment, maintenance and scaling mechanisms that help us simplify the management of containerized python applications while giving us the portability, extensibility and self healing capabilities for our applications.

 Whether you want to run a simple python application or a complex one, kubernetes can quickly and efficiently help you deploy and scale your applications, seamlessly roll out new features while limiting resources to only required resources.

 In this blog, I will cover a holistic process of deploying a simple python application to kubernetes.
+This is one of the ways to deploy a python application to kubernetes.
 Among the topics I will cover include:

 + Creating python container images
 + Publishing the container images to an image registry